softspiders/cra-login-formik-ts-starter/README.md

 [SOFTSPIDERS](https://github.com/softspiders/softspiders)

-Login-starter for forms on Formik on TypeScript that supports IE11
+# React-login-starter with authentication on basic-auth for forms on Formik on TypeScript that supports IE11

-# cra-login-formik-ts-starter

 ## Feature tags
 - basic-auth